 In his last in-house role for over 10 years, Wai worked at Genentech, partnering with leaders in Engineering, Ops, Research, Sales and Marketing, G&A, Product Management, and BD.
 He consulted in reorgs, succession planning, and developing senior teams.
 He is a senior mentor, facilitator, and leadership coach at Stanford University’s Graduate School of Business, where he is currently coaching CFOs through Exe Ed.
 Wai’s approach is to partner with his clients to grow fast, be more strategic, and add value to the business.

 Wai is an excellent coach.
 He was instrumental in my own transformation.
 He has a unique perspective and brings both immense skill and heart to his coaching practice.
 I highly recommend him.

-– Nina Khan, Director, Intel
+– Nina Khan, Global Director of Industry Sales at Intel

 Wai was extremely helpful in coaching me to see a more complete picture of the people and technology we’re developing together.
 That’s helping me make better decisions and lead more creatively.

 – Brian Strope, Sr. Staff Scientist in AI at Google

 Wai makes visible the invisible ‘data’ of interpersonal relationships and organizational dynamics.
 Don’t let him fool you with his humility.
 Wai is thoughtful, innovative, and outstanding!